rabanti-github/NanoXLSX/README.md

 Version 2.x of NanoXLSX was completely overhauled and a high number of (partially parametrized) unit tests with a code coverage of >99% were written to improve the quality of the library.
 However, it is not planned as a LTS version.
 The upcoming v3.x is supposed to introduce some important functions, like in-line cell formatting, better formula handling and additional worksheet features.
 Furthermore, it is planned to introduce more modern OOXML features like the SHA256 implementation of worksheet passwords.
-One of the main aspects of this upcoming version is a better modularization, as well as the consolidation with PicoXLS to one single code base.
+One of the main aspects of this upcoming version is a better modularization, as well as the consolidation with PicoXLSX to one single code base.

 ## Reader Support